CodePushGo/website/src/content/blog/en/app-store-metadata-what-developers-must-know.md

 | Security | E2E encryption | Safeguard data and updates |
 | Distribution | Targeted rollouts | Control how updates are deployed |

 The shift in app store metadata management shows the industry's push toward faster, more efficient solutions that prioritize rapid updates while maintaining strong security and compliance.
-As Bessie Cooper put it: "Capgo is a must-have tool for developers who want to be more productive.
+As Bessie Cooper put it: "CodePushGo is a must-have tool for developers who want to be more productive.
 Bypassing app review for critical fixes provides a significant advantage." [\[1\]](https://capgo.app/)